datahub-project/datahub/metadata-ingestion/developing.md

 mypy src/ tests/

 # If you want to run only the quicker subtests
-pytest -m 'not integration' -vv
+pytest -m 'not integration and not slow_integration' -vv
 # Run the full testing suite
 pytest -vv